Large prime gaps and probabilistic models: Introduction

 Tables of prime gaps have been computed up to $10^{18}$ and beyond (see \cite{Nicely-gaps}), thus

 a consequence of the gap of size 1132 following the prime 1693182318746371.
 See also Figure \ref{fig1} for a plot of $G(x)$ versus various approximations.

-The Cram\'er model has several well-documented weaknesses, however, the most dramatic example being that the model does not predict the expected asymptotics for prime $k$-tuples.
+Despite its utility, the Cram\'er model has several well-documented weaknesses, the most dramatic one being that the model does not predict the expected asymptotics for prime $k$-tuples.
 Indeed, for \emph{any} finite set $\cH\subset\Z$, Cram\'er's model gives

 with probability one, whereas the analogous assertion for prime numbers is false in general (for example, there is no integer $n$ such that $n+h$ is prime for all $h\in\{0,1,2\}$).
 The reason for the disparity is simple: for any prime $p$, every prime other than $p$ must lie in one of the residue classes $\{1,\ldots,p-1\}$ modulo~$p$ (we refer to this as the \emph{bias} of the primes modulo $p$), whereas $\cC$ is equidistributed over \emph{all} residue classes modulo $p$.